The Automated Surface Observing Systems (ASOS): Components, Measure, Role in Weather Forecasting

 What is the Automated Surface observing Systems?

-Automated Surface Observing System (ASOS) units are automated sensors provide local weather information to an air charter operator before and during their flight.
-In the United States, there are more than 900 ASOS units at various airports and other locations.
+Automated Surface Observing System (ASOS) units are automated sensors that deliver localized weather information to an air charter operator prior to and during their flight.
+In the United States, there are over 900 ASOS units located at various airports and other sites.

 What do weather maps display weather stations?